ArashAh/version_control_workshop/part-4.md

 12. **Update and commit to main:**
     - Get the latest version of main
     ```bash
-    git switch main # if need
+    git switch main # if needed
     git fetch
     git status
     git pull
     ```

-    - Open `demo.txt` and add: “Input 5 to main by admin, to be integrated by collaborator before any pull request - merge this one into the feature branch.”
+    - Open `demo.txt` and add: "Input 5 to main by admin, to be integrated by collaborator before any pull request - merge this one into the feature branch."
     - Add and commit:
     ```bash
     git add .